frankcohen/EleksTubeIPSHack/README.md

 * Port: Set it to whatever serial port your clock shows up as when plugged in.

 ### Install Libraries
-All these libraries are in Library Manager.
+All these libraries are in Library Manager, except for the Jpeg decoder library that must be downloaded in Zip form and installed using Sketch -> Include Library -> Install from Zip in Arduino IDE.
 Several libraries have very similar names, so make sure you select the correct one based on the author.
 The listed "developed on" versions are just the versions I had installed while developing this code.
 Newer (or possibly older) versions should be fine too.

 Sketch -> Include Library -> Library Manager